stewartmatheson/tim/README.md

 ## How it works

-`tim up` opens a new Windows Terminal tab for each entry, launching the command via `tim exec` so the process PID is tracked in `.tim/<name>.pid`.
+`tim up` opens a new terminal tab for each entry, launching the command via `tim exec` so the process PID is tracked in `.tim/<name>.pid`.

 `tim down` reads those PID files and sends `SIGTERM` to each process for a graceful shutdown.

+## Known Issues

+**Orphaned PID files** --- If a tab is closed manually or the process is killed with Ctrl-C, the `.tim/<name>.pid` file is left behind.
+On the next `tim up`, that process will be skipped as if it were still running.
+The fix is to run `tim down` to clear the stale PID files, or delete them from `.tim/` by hand.

+A better long-term solution would be to replace `syscall.Exec` with a managed subprocess: spawn the process, forward signals to it, and clean up the PID file on exit regardless of how the process terminates.